 Next up is the Vulture A4 1.75″ Camera Strap with Aluminum Quick-Release Adjuster.
 This is a heavy-duty strap made from US Military Grade Webbing, double stitched, with 3-550 Cord and Mountaineering Carabiners.
 In other words, it’s really really strong which makes it perfect for Air to Air photography.
 This is my primary strap for my aviation work.

 Last up is the AN-SBR2 Black Rapid Quick-Draw Strap.
 This strap I also used mostly for aviation work since I primarily only use it attached to the 200-400 VR.
 The Strap screws into the bottom of the foot making the lens rest comfortably at my side.
-Plus there is a secondary backup strap which attaches to the neck strap rings on the lens collar.
+Plus there is a secondary backup strap that attaches to the neck strap rings on the lens collar.
 The Black Rapid rests on my shoulder and straps under the armpit.
 It’s comfortable and secure.

-This latest addition to my camera strap collection and camera bag is Peak Design’s Anchor Link.
+This latest addition to my camera strap collection and camera bag is Peak Design’s, Anchor Link.
 This simple, fast system attaches an anchor to the camera and the other to the end of the camera strap.
 It saves time and because it’s metal and plastic it’s strong but won’t scratch the camera body.
-You can learn more about it in the video I posted in this page.
+You can learn more about it in the video I posted on this page.

 Tech Talk Posts

 - Remember to Reset Your Actions

 - Printing Finishes the Story